The Community Child Care Fund (CCCF) restricted grant supports identified services in disadvantaged and vulnerable communities.

 The restricted grant supports identified services in disadvantaged and vulnerable communities.

-Funding supplements the fee income services receive from families, Child Care Subsidy and Additional Child Care Subsidy.
+Funding supplements the income services receive from families, Child Care Subsidy and Additional Child Care Subsidy.

-Services that have a restricted grant agreement will typically be one of the following:
+Services that have a restricted grant agreement will typically be a:

 - former Budget Based Funded service